 Complete the Sudoku puzzle so that each and every row, column, and region contains the numbers one through nine only once.

-The puzzle above I would rate as very easy.
-I hand crafted this puzzle.
+The puzzle above I would rate it as very easy.
+I hand-crafted this puzzle.
 It can be solved using simple logic and eliminating a few candidates.

 It is interesting to note that it is not the quantity of givens that make a Sudoku puzzle easy or hard.
 Rather, it is the location and combination of givens.